 Which students/professors on your trip have allergies or other medical indications?
 Familiarize yourself with all potential problems.

-Name Medical Condition Treatment/Medication Contraindications and Possible Complications iestig ació qui
+Medical Condition Treatment/Medication Contraindications and Possible Complications Medical Condition Medical Condition Treatment/Medication Contraindications

 Appendix B: Student Check Sheet

 This form must be filled in on the arrival day of the students: